 Testing shall be in accordance with RMS Test Method T198 unless otherwise approved by the Administrator.
-Testing for perceptible surface deformation is exempt from the requirement for NATA accreditation.
+Testing for perceptible surface deformation is exempt from the requirement for NATA accreditation or Construction Material Testing (CMT) registration.

 In areas where perceptible surface deformation is observed, the Contractor shall remove and replace the affected section, or take other corrective action to the satisfaction of the Administrator.
 In doing so, the Administrator may require the Contractor to carry out additional compliance testing to ensure that the affected section of pavement complies with the requirements of this Technical Specification.
 No additional payment will be made by the Principal for any such additional testing.